Simbiat/database/README.md

 ```php
 (new \Simbiat\Database\Controller)->count('SELECT COUNT(*) FROM `table`');
 ```
-And this one will return a boolean, advising if something exists in a table:
+This one will return a boolean, advising if something exists in a table:
 ```php
 (new \Simbiat\Database\Controller)->check('SELECT * FROM `table` WHERE `time`=:value', [':value'=>['', 'time']]);
 ```